mlswg/mls-architecture/draft-ietf-mls-architecture.md

 # General Setting

-Informally, a group is a set of users who possibly use multiple endpoint devices to interact with the Service Provider (SP).
-A group may be as small as two members (the simple case of person to person messaging) or as large as thousands.
+MLS provides a way for _clients_ to form _groups_ within which they can communicate securely.
+For example, a set of users might use clients on their phones or laptops to join a group and communicate with each other.
+A group may be as small as two clients (e.g., for simple person to person messaging) or as large as thousands.
+A client that is part of a group is a _member_ of that group.

 In order to communicate securely, users initially interact with services at their disposal to establish the necessary values and credentials required for